seedoo/seedoo-core/m2o_tree_widget/README.rst

    :alt: License: AGPL-3

 =================
-Pdf Viewer Widget
+M2O Tree Widget
 =================

-This module add a pdf preview to binary data
+This module add a tree view to many2one field, for a model with a hierarchy

+widget name=m2o_tree
+options='{"all_checkable": "1","parent_field": "pid"}'

+default values:
+- all_checkable: False
+- parent_field: parent_id

 Usage
 =====